 Remove the tomatoes from the broiler and set aside until cool enough to handle.
 Broil the peppers, garlic and onions for 10 minutes on high.

-Remove the skins from the tomatoes and process in batches in the blender with the peppers, onion and garlic.
-Pulse to chop all the veggies, but don’t puree completely.
+Remove the skins from the tomatoes and place in a blender.
+Add the peppers, garlic and onions.
+Work in batches if necessary, and pulse to finely chop all the veggies, but don’t puree completely.
 Pour the processed veggies into a large stock pot.

 Add the vinegar, salt and sugar.
 Bring to a boil and boil, stirring often, for 5 minutes.
 Stir in the chopped cilantro.
 Remove from heat, cool and serve.
 Store in the fridge and use within 3 days.